 College of Liberal Arts & Social Sciences > Academics > Criminology > Undergraduate > Criminology (BA)

-The Criminology program will prepare you to study the frequency, location and causes of crime.
+The criminology program will prepare you to study the frequency, location and causes of crime.
 You’ll learn how to collect data, analyze your findings and present policy recommendations.
-And the program will teach you the analytical, research and organizational skills needed to improve the criminal legal system for both victims and offenders.
+A Bachelor of Arts in criminology will provide you with the analytical, research and organizational skills needed to improve the criminal legal system for both victims and offenders.

-In the program, you’ll learn about the processes and institutions of the criminal legal system.
-You’ll learn how law enforcement, courts, corrections and community organizations address crime in society.
-Through program coursework, you’ll be able to examine structural challenges, behavior patterns and criminal trends.
+You will learn the processes and institutions of the criminal legal system.
+Explore how law enforcement, courts, corrections and community organizations address crime in society.
+Through program coursework, you will examine structural challenges, behavior patterns and criminal trends.

 Content displayed from this DePaul University page.